-- 1. The use of gaffs to land fish is prohibited. - 2.
-Nets used to boat or land a fish must not exceed 2.44 meters (8 feet) in overall length.
-When fishing from a bridge, pier or other high stationary structure, this length limitation does not apply. - 3.
-The use of knotless, rubber coated nets or other similarly designed nets that minimize slime and scale removal is strongly recommended.
+1. The use of gaffs to land fish is prohibited.

+2. Nets or tail snares used to boat or land a fish must not exceed 2.44 meters (8 feet) in overall length.
+In the case of tail snares, overall length is defined as the distance from the beginning of the handle to the apex of the snare when loaded.
+When fishing from a bridge, pier or other high stationary structure, these length limitations do not apply.

+3. The use of knotless, rubbercoated nets or other similarly designed nets that minimize slime and scale removal is strongly recommended.

-B. Measuring device
+B. MEASURING DEVICE

-- 1. All fish must be measured using the official IGFA measuring device. - 2.
-The measuring device mat may be shortened by cutting it, but it may not be rejoined after it has been shortened.
+1. All fish must be measured using an official IGFA measuring device.
+(Purchased at igfa.org/ merchandise.)

+2. The measuring-device mat may be shortened by cutting it, but it may not be rejoined after it has been shortened.